Postdoctoral Opportunities

 Responsibilities:

-There are additional opportunities to participate in monthly interdisciplinary case conferences with our psychiatric nurse practitioner colleagues who collaborate with us to provide sliding scale psychopharmacological services to our Center clients.
-This is a great opportunity to gain hours for licensure and hone your evidence-based skills.
+Additional optional experiences include helping supervise doctoral students in our clinical science program, providing clinical services in pediatric primary care or the pediatric endocrine clinic, or other community-based projects of interest.
+Additional opportunities include participating in monthly interdisciplinary case conferences with our psychiatric nurse practitioner colleagues who collaborate with us to provide sliding scale psychopharmacological services to our Center clients, as well as other community outreach programs.
+This is a great opportunity to gain hours for licensure and hone both testing and therapy skills.
 Supervision will be provided by a minimum of two supervisors, one for testing and one for therapy.
-All focus will be on adolescents, young adults and nontraditional college students.

 Required Qualifications: